Aargau/case-studies-1/_posts/2015-07-21-Massively-Scalable-Graph-Based-Computing-in-Azure.md

 # Opportunities for Reuse

-The architectural pattern in CloudSheet ñ a directory, a large number of same-type actors, one or more caches of various types ñ is one that has potential for considerable reuse.
-In fact, one large financial services customer has already adapted some of CloudSheetís architectural patterns for an application which is going into production imminently (2QCY15).
+The architectural pattern in CloudSheet ‚Äì a directory, a large number of same-type actors, one or more caches of various types ‚Äì is one that has potential for considerable reuse.
+In fact, one large financial services customer has already adapted some of CloudSheet‚Äôs architectural patterns for an application which is going into production imminently (2QCY15).

 Actors are an efficient, easy way to develop scalable applications in which there are many, many objects that are relatively autonomous but require computation.
-For example, in the Internet of Things, actors can represent ìthingsî that require some level of cloud control; and the actor instances themselves can also have logic to log activity, provide information to reporting and machine learning components, and so on.
+For example, in the Internet of Things, actors can represent ‚Äúthings‚Äù that require some level of cloud control; and the actor instances themselves can also have logic to log activity, provide information to reporting and machine learning components, and so on.
 Similarly, in financial applications, CloudSheet can enable users to see, manipulate and analyze vast quantities of historical and real-time data.

 Ultimately, services like CloudSheet and frameworks such as the actor model provide examples of how cloud computing can remove nearly all resource limitations from applications.